-Patrice Merrin was appointed Independent Non-Executive Director in June 2014.
+Patrice Merrin, age 74 (Independent Non-Executive Director)

 Following initial roles with Molson and Canadian Pacific, Ms Merrin worked at Sherritt for ten years until 2004, latterly as COO.
 She then became CEO of Luscar.
-She is currently a non-executive director of Samuel, Son & Co.
+She is currently a non-executive director of Metals Acquisition Corp. and of Samuel, Son & Co.
 Limited.

-She has been a non-executive chair of Detour Gold Corporation from June 2019 to January 2020 and non-executive director of Stillwater Mining Company from 2013 to 2017.
+She was a non-executive chair of Detour Gold Corporation from June 2019 to January 2020 and non-executive director of Stillwater Mining Company from 2013 to 2017.
 Ms Merrin chaired CML Healthcare and was also a director of Arconic Inc., NB Power, and the Alberta Climate Change and Emissions Management Corporation.